h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 GPU support is available in H2O's XGBoost if the following requirements are met:

 - NVIDIA GPUs (GPU Cloud, DGX Station, DGX-1, or DGX-2)
-- CUDA 8
+- CUDA 9

+**Notes**:

+ - You can verify that your CUDA runtime version is CUDA 9 by typing ``ls /usr/local/cuda``.
+If this does not point to CUDA 9, and you have CUDA 9 installed, then create a symlink that points to CUDA 9.
-You can monitor your GPU utilization via the ``nvidia-smi`` command.
+ - You can monitor your GPU utilization via the ``nvidia-smi`` command.
 Refer to https://developer.nvidia.com/nvidia-system-management-interface for more information.

 Limitations
 ~~~~~~~~~~~